siemens/isar-riscv/doc/NOELV.md

 ### Building Firmware Image and File System Archive

-The following command starts the build for NOELV:
+The following command starts the build for NOELV (and requires docker to be installed):

     ./kas-container build kas-noelv.yml